OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:49

-For everyone will be salted with fire.
+For everyone will be refined with fire.

 ## Mark 9:50